Leviticus 9 – More on the Consecration of Priests

 5. (22-24) God blesses Israel with a display of His glory.

-i.
-The Bible gives us seven examples of where God showed acceptance of a sacrifice with fire from heaven:
+iii.
+The Bible gives us six examples of where God showed acceptance of a sacrifice with fire from heaven:

 · Elijah (1 Kings 18:38).

-ii.
+iv.
 Fire was often associated with God’s presence and work.
-Deuteronomy 4:24 tells us, the Lord your God is a consuming fire, a jealous God.
-John the Baptist promised Jesus would come with a baptism with the Holy Spirit and with fire (Matthew 3:11).
+Deuteronomy 4:24 tells us, the LORD your God is a consuming fire, a jealous God.
+John the Baptist promised Jesus would come with a baptism of the Holy Spirit and with fire (Matthew 3:11).
 The Holy Spirit manifested His presence on the day of Pentecost by tongues of fire (Acts 2:3).
 Jesus said: I came to send fire on the earth, and how I wish it were already kindled!
 (Luke 12:49)